mkosir/typeorm-express-typescript/README.md

 # Express / TypeScript / TypeORM RESTful API boilerplate

-Minimal boilerplate for building RESTful APIs with JWT authentication and role based authorization using Express, TypeScript, TypeORM & Docker with focus on best practices and painless developer experience.
+Minimal boilerplate for building RESTful APIs with JWT authentication and role based authorization using Express, TypeScript, TypeORM, Postgres & Docker with focus on best practices and painless developer experience.

 ## Requirements